What Is FRAMEGATE — And How Does LIZ Turn Political Discourse Into Evidence-Based Intelligence?

 12. Iyengar, S., & Kinder, D. R. (1987).
 News That Matters.
 University of Chicago Press.

 III.
-Persuasion & Rhetoric
+Persuasion and Rhetoric

 1. Cialdini, R. B. (1984/2021).
 Influence: The Psychology of Persuasion.
 Harper Business.